Scattering in relativistic quantum field theory: basic concepts, tools, and results: Asymptotic Particle Counters

-where $\rho^{\Out}(\vec{p}\,)$ is the momentum space density (the product of creation and annihilation operators) of outgoing particles of momentum $\vec{p}$, and (summations over) possible indices labelling internal degrees of freedom of the particle are omitted.
+{Here} $\rho^{\Out}(\vec{p}\,)$ is the momentum space density (the product of creation and annihilation operators) of outgoing particles of momentum $\vec{p}$, and (summations over) possible indices labeling internal degrees of freedom of the particle are omitted.
 An analogous relation holds for incoming scattering states at negative asymptotic times. \end{theorem}

 This result shows, first of all, that the scattering states have indeed the desired interpretation with regard to the observables, as anticipated in the preceding sections.
 Since the assertion holds for all scattering states of finite energy, one may replace in the above theorem the outgoing scattering states by any state of finite energy, if the theory is asymptotically complete, \ie $\Hs = \Hs^\In = \Hs^\Out$.
 Then choosing, in particular, any incoming scattering state and making use of the arbitrariness of the test functions $h^{(k)}$ as well as the knowledge of the sensitivity functions of the detector operators, one can compute the probability distributions of outgoing particle momenta in this state, and thereby the corresponding collision cross sections.